 Pros of Gaming Laptops

 Dedicated Graphics Cards: A gaming laptop will have a more powerful dedicated graphics card than what you would find in a regular laptop.
 This is important for gamers because it allows them to play the most demanding games without worrying about lag or poor performance.
-A dedicated GPU is also great for video editing and 3D modeling, which requires high-resolution graphics.
+A dedicated GPU is also more than capable of handling video editing and 3D modeling, which requires high-resolution graphics.

 Fast Processor: Gaming notebooks come with faster CPUs than what you would find in a regular laptop.
 A better processor will lead to a smoother gaming experience and shorter load times.